 About Mt Seymour Provincial Park

-My Seymour Provincial Park is just 30 minutes from downtown Vancouver which makes it a great destination for those last minute hiking plans, or days you don’t want to travel too far.
-From the peaks within the park you get amazing views of Vancouver, Mount Baker (on a clear day!), the Indian Arm Provincial Park, and many many mountains in the Coastal Mountain range.
+Mount Seymour Provincial Park is just 30 minutes from downtown Vancouver which makes it a great destination for those last-minute hiking plans, or days you don’t want to travel too far.
+Camping on Mt Seymour, you’ll get amazing views of Vancouver, Mount Baker (on a clear day!), the Indian Arm Provincial Park, and many many mountains in the Coastal Mountain range.